How Amazon’s new movie ‘Troop Zero’ got its magical realism

 Bert and Bertie linked up as a directing and writing duo back in 2005, and since then the majority of their work has been in short films and commercials.
 They made one feature film—2016’s Dance Camp for YouTube Red—but it didn’t have the scope and star power that would’ve made them an immediate shoo-in for something like Troop Zero.

-Set in 1977 rural Georgia, Troop Zero, an adaption of screenwriter Lucy Alibar’s (Beasts of the Southern Wild) stage play Christmas and Jubilee Behold the Meteor Shower, follows Christmas Flint (Mckenna Grace), an adventurous pre-teen coping with the loss of her mother.
+Set in 1977 rural Georgia, Troop Zero, an adaption of screenwriter Lucy Alibar’s (Beasts of the Southern Wild) stage play Christmas and Jubilee Behold the Meteor Shower, follows Christmas Flint (Mckenna Grace), an adventurous preteen coping with the loss of her mother.
 One thing that helps is her fascination with outer space.
 So when the opportunity to win a slot on NASA’s Golden Record—a real initiative where recordings from Earth were launched into space—comes about through a Birdie Scout competition, she leaps at the chance.
-But first she has to assemble her squad and convince her father’s very reluctant co-worker Miss Rayleen (Viola Davis) to be their troop mother, not to mention overcome the domineering rival troop led by the poised yet vicious troop leader Miss Massey (Allison Janney).
+But first she has to assemble her squad and convince her father’s very reluctant coworker Miss Rayleen (Viola Davis) to be their troop mother, not to mention overcome the domineering rival troop led by the poised yet vicious troop leader Miss Massey (Allison Janney).

 “We persisted.
 We made this huge pitch and they eventually agreed to see us,” Bert says.
 “We showed them our film.
 And it’s one of those rare occasions where a producer looks at it and goes, ‘Yeah, that is the film.’
 Even though he didn’t want first-time directors, the creative spoke to him and he saw that our connection to this movie was absolutely real and authentic.”

-Go Big
+Go big

 One thing producers responded to with Bert and Bertie’s vision for Troop Zero was the scale they brought to the film.

 “There’s a small version of this movie,” Bert says.
-“And there’s also a version of the movie that was ambitious and goes from the micro to the macro, going from tiny Christmas Flint and ending up in the universe amongst the stars.”
+“And there’s also a version of the movie that was ambitious and goes from the micro to the macro, going from tiny Christmas Flint and ending up in the universe among the stars.”

 Troop Zero is as much about finding your tribe in a small town as it is about claiming your identity at the scale of the universe.
 There’s a scene toward the end of the film where Christmas and her gang of outcasts are shouting to the sky, “I’m here!” as the camera zooms out and into the heavens.